-- Because of users who download you app but never actually open it, and, as such, never register in it.
+- Users download your app but never actually open it, and therefore never register in it.

-- Because of users who install your app on several devices (on their smartphone and their tablet, for example), but only use one account.
+- Users install your app on several devices (on their smartphone and their tablet, for example), but only use one account.

-All in all, registrations offer a more trustworthy perspective of your app’s real number of users, as opposed to installations.
+All in all, registrations offer a more trustworthy perspective of your app’s real number of users.

 - Active Users.
 Normally, this number is measured over a certain period of time: the most common being daily, weekly and monthly active users.
 If all of your users were to use your app every day of the month, then your number of daily active users would be the same as your monthly active users....
 But alas, real life tends to be slightly more challenging than that.

 - Session Duration.
 Lastly, you should be paying attention to how much time users spend interacting with your app.
-The importance of this metric compared to others depends on the kind of app: games or social networks, for example, strive to make sessions longer, whilst booking apps want users’ experiences to be quick and easy.
+The importance of this metric compared to others depends on the kind of app.
+Games or social networks, for example, strive to make sessions longer whereas booking apps want users’ experiences to be quick and easy.

-Define KPIs: cost per download, LTV and daily active users.
 To monitor the performance of your app, you should establish some reviewable KPI's periodically.
-The first indicator to pay attention to is the cost/download, taking into account all the costs involved in diffusion to obtain a download.
-Another metric to consider is the Life Time Value (or value of lifetime users), which consists of measuring how much each customer contributes to your margin in the long run, to find patterns of users more and less profitable.
-Finally, paying attention to the active users that are in daily application will help you identify potential areas for improvement.
+The first indicator to pay attention to is the cost/download, taking into account all the costs involved to obtain a download.
+Another metric to consider is the Lifetime Value (or value of lifetime users), which consists of measuring how much each customer contributes to your margin in the long run.
+You can use this to find patterns for your users.
+Additionally, paying attention to the number of daily active users will help you identify areas for improvement.

 We’ve reached the part that managers will find most pertinent: monetization.
 How much money do users spend on your app, and how do they spend it?
-This indicators will help you find out:
+The indicators below will help you find out: